Shotokan History

 Sensei Michelle Critch 4th Dan

 Today, Sensei Michelle Critch, 4th Dan, is the technical director and head coach for Nishiyama karate in Newfoundland.
 After the departure of the NKA, Sensei Critch continued with the International Traditional Karate Federation under the direction of Sensei Rick Jorgenson, 7th Dan, chairman, and technical director.
-In 2014, there was an organizational change within the ITKF and the World Traditional Karate-Do Federation was formed.
-Now, under the direction of Sensei Avi Rokah, 8th Dan, the tradition of Nishiyama karate in Newfoundland continues!
-Sonya Piercey, senpai for Sensei Critch, had the privilege of becoming the first Shodan in Canada under the WTKF.
-Miss Sonya was graded on May 4, 2014 in Lewisporte, NL by Sensei Marik Minarik, 6th Dan and technical director for both Traditional Karate-Do Institute Canada and the National Traditional Karate Federation Canada.
+In 2014, there was an organizational split within the ITKF and the World Traditional Karate-Do Federation was formed.
+Now, under the direction of Sensei Avi Rokah, 8th Dan.
 In 2022, a new organization was created, The World Budo Karate Association.
-The WBKA is a non-political, neutral and non-profit organization.
+The WBKA, lead by Sensei Avi Rokah, is a non-political, neutral and non-profit organization.
+It’s goal is to continue the teachings of the late Master Hidetaka Nishiyama by offering seminars, an instructors program, and tournaments.